BlitterStudio/amiberry/docs/README.md

 Amiberry has been tested on the following Linux distros:

-- Debian/RPI-OS Buster and Bullseye ARM and x86 (32-bit and 64-bit)
+- Debian/RPI-OS Buster, Bullseye and Bookworm ARM and x86_64
 - Ubuntu ARM and x86 (64-bit)
 - Manjaro ARM (64-bit)
 - DietPi ARM (32-bit)